het-code-cafe/AI-tools-learning/docs/intro_sources.md

 ## Introduction to AI Sources

 To get an introduction to what AI means and what it can do, you can explore the sources below.
+If you are a beginner or business user of AI, this is the best place to start.

 ## Source Types